 Leaves and stem:

 Leaves are non-functional and have reduced down to frail, lose scale-like appendages along the stem and are less than one inch in length.
 The entire plant is faintly hairy and generally about the same color as the flowers—pale creamy white, yellow, coral pink, tan, reddish or brown.

 Pinesap, formerly Monotropa hypopitys (or misspelled M. hypopithys), can be found throughout almost all of North America but it is not encountered frequently.
 In Minnesota it is fairly limited to our north central and north eastern counties.
 Like its close relative, Monotropa uniflora (Indian Pipe) it produces no chlorophyll and like fungi, is not dependent upon light and can thrive in very shady places.
 Since it cannot produce its own food it is sustained by the green plants around it.
 This relationship is not direct as its roots cannot directly tap into the food resources other plant roots.
 The transfer is facilitated by mycorrhizal fungi that connect into both host and recipient roots and carbohydrates are passed along.
 This fungi dependent relationship is called mycotropism.

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk, taken at Savanna Portage State Park
+Photos by Peter M. Dziuk taken at Savanna Portage State Park